TWALL9/hags-to-riches/episodes/ep08 - split the party.md

 |:---------------- |:---------------- |:-------- |:--------------------- |
 | rastran          | luskan           | 100gp/pp | 4 days                |
 | murph and squirt | luskan/waterdeep | 90gp/pp  | 3 days                |
+- are murph and squirt from storm king's thunder?
 # annith and crelypsis in the makers ward
 - meet up with [[mahir]]
 	- asks [[crelypsis]] to check out his [[mahirs sword]] to find what the deal is with the geometric makers mark